Sustainable for future generations.

 Wood floors reduce the amount of waste in our landfills because they can last for many generations and require fewer raw materials to produce than other flooring options.
 There are a number of environmentally friendly options for disposing of wood floors at the end of their service life.
 Wood floors can be recycled into other materials.
 Wood is combustible, which means it can be used as fuel or as a heating source.
 Finally, if the wood does end up in the landfill, it is biodegradable, which means it will decompose.
 This ultimately reduces its volume of landfill waste.

 One of the best ways to reduce landfill waste with wood is to utilize it for reclaimed flooring.
 This is a process where old wood is used to make new wood flooring.
 Reclaimed wood can come from a variety of sources, including wood salvaged from old barns or factories, and logs recovered from river and lake bottoms.
 Flooring made from reclaimed wood is truly unique and displays significant history and character.
-See the photo on the right below for inspiration.

 Copyright © 2017 STUDIO FLOORS INC. - All Rights Reserved.